kannupriya259/Kannu-Priya/README.md

 🚀 Data Scientist | Forecasting Enthusiast | Machine Learning Explorer**

 I enjoy the thrill of turning **data into actionable insights** and building solutions that solve real-world business problems.
-From forecasting demand with **ARIMA & LSTM** models to crafting powerful ETL pipelines on **AWS**, I blend statistics, coding, and machine learning to create systems that predict, recommend, and optimize.
+From forecasting demand with ARIMA & LSTM** models to crafting powerful ETL pipelines on AWS, I blend statistics, coding, and machine learning to create systems that predict, recommend, and optimize.

 💡 What I love working on:**
 - Predicting the future (no crystal ball needed) with **time series forecasting** tools like ARIMA, Prophet, and LSTM.
 - Making sense of complex data with **machine learning models—whether it's detecting churn or creating personalized recommendations.
 - Building ETL pipelines to make data flow smoothly from S3 to Snowflake.
-- Designing **dashboards** that make numbers speak, using Tableau and Power BI.
+- Designing dashboards that make numbers speak, using Tableau and Power BI.

 ---